 We’re in a series of articles exploring the councils and creeds of the Christian church.
 Why?
 Because when it comes to faithfully and diligently working out our salvation with fear and trembling (Phil 2:12) we miss a great deal when we simply try to construct our own “real Christianity” with nothing more than a bible.
-To take heed from those who have gone before us is to benefit from the wealth found in the most important theological declarations of the Christian tradition.
+To take heed from those who have gone before us is to benefit from the wealth found in the most important theological declarations of

 Today we continue the series with a look at the council of Chalcedon.